 Post to: 600 Third Ave 2nd Floor, New York, NY 10016

-ARISE Foundation cannot accept gifts from Donor Advised Funds
+As a full public charity, ARISE Foundation is able accept gifts from Donor Advised Funds